Skip to contents

 climaemet can retrieve data from the stations included on AEMET Open Data.
-However, in terms of spatial analysis and visualization, it can be useful to extend the data from points (stations) to the whole extent of Spain.
-On this article we would explain a method to interpolate the climatic data trough Spatial Interpolation, that is the process of using points with known values to estimate values at other unknown points.
+However, for spatial However, for spatial analysis and visualization it can be useful to extend the point data to cover the whole extent of Spain.
+In this article we explain a method to interpolate climatic data using Spatial Interpolation, which is the process of using points with known values to estimate values at other unknown locations.

 Retrieving data

-We choose here the daily climatic data from Winter 2020-2021 in Spain.
-Note that on the first half of January, Storm Filomena brought unusual heavy snowfall to parts of Spain, with Madrid recording its heaviest snowfall since 1971.
+We use daily climatic data for winter 2020–2021 in Spain.
+Note that in the first half of January, Storm Filomena brought unusually heavy snowfall to parts of Spain, with Madrid recording its heaviest snowfall since 1971.
 We should be able to spot that.

 clim_data <- aemet_daily_clim(